In this section you will find out about EHC plans.

 If you are still concerned about the support your child gets, then complain to the local authority using this online form.

-You can appeal to the Special Educational Needs and Disability Tribunal if you disagree with a decision your local authority has made about an Education, Health and Care Plan.
+You can appeal to the Special Educational Needs and Disability Tribunal (SENDIST) if you disagree with a decision your local authority has made about an Education, Health and Care Plan.

 You can find out about it by clicking here.

 If you have more questions about the EHC process, contact the EHC team on 01226 773966.

 Or look online at EHCP Journeys.
 This website shows families’ views of the EHC process.